2026 Jenkins Medal Nominations

 From CSCM Director Dr. Michael Butterworth:

-The 2024 Best Sportswriting and Lifetime Achievement winners will be announced in the coming months.
-CSCM will host an in-person dinner this fall in Austin to celebrate the winners.
+The 2026 Jenkins Medal winners will be announced in the coming months.
+CSCM will host an in-person dinner in Austin on September 17 this fall to celebrate all the winners and the honoree for the Jenkins Medal Sports Legend.

 Dan Jenkins

-For a lifetime of excellence in his profession, Jenkins has received the Red Smith Award from the Associated Press Sports Editors Association, the Ring Lardner Award from the Union League of Chicago, the PEN/ESPN Award for literary sports writing, the lifetime achievement award in sports journalism from the PGA of America and the William D. Richardson Award for outstanding contributions to the game from the Golf Writers Association of America.
+For a lifetime of excellence in his profession, Jenkins received the Red Smith Award from the Associated Press Sports Editors Association, the Ring Lardner Award from the Union League of Chicago, the PEN/ESPN Award for literary sports writing, the lifetime achievement award in sports journalism from the PGA of America and the William D. Richardson Award for outstanding contributions to the game from the Golf Writers Association of America.
 He is one of only three sportswriters to be inducted into the World Golf Hall of Fame.
-He has also been inducted into the National Sportswriters and Sportscasters Hall of Fame, the Texas Sports Hall of Fame, the Texas Golf Hall of Fame, and the TCU Lettermens Hall of Fame.
-But Jenkins said he was proudest of the fact that he managed to stay employed by one publication or another throughout his long career.
+He was also inducted into the National Sportswriters and Sportscasters Hall of Fame, the Texas Sports Hall of Fame, the Texas Golf Hall of Fame, and the TCU Lettermens Hall of Fame.

 Rhoden, Junod and Lavigne Honored in 2023